 Here are some ways to combat running out or resources:

-- Have an upgrade plan.
-Over time, all systems need to be upgraded.
-Have a plan in place ahead of time for when the day comes.
+- Over time, all systems need to be upgraded.
+Have an upgrade plan in place ahead of time for when the day comes.

 - Consider virtualization.
 Computing resource management is a lot easier and more configurable when your servers are virtualized.

-No matter how you combat it - it’s best to be prepared - no one should be caught by surprised by running out of resources.
+No matter how you combat it - it’s best to be prepared - no one should be caught by surprise by running out of resources.

 Every Linux system administrator makes decisions about software patches weekly, if not more often.
 Administrators need to be knowledgeable about the best practices and common pitfalls of Linux patching.
 Having a Standard of Procedures for how to handle the patching process is essential for each Linux system.